-Is Your Relationship Getting "Boring" A Sign You Should Break Up?
+Is A Boring Relationship The Sign You Should Break Up?

 “What happened to us?,” I snapped at my boyfriend, fighting back my tears.
 The feeling of anger and frustration welled up inside me... threatening to explode.

 Was this the end of the relationship we had cultivated for the last 3 years of our lives?